discipl/core/README.md

 ### `claim`
 Stores the given (JSON-LD) claim into the store using an account tied to the subject (an id) in the given linked data triples which has to be tied to the given private key.
 All triples should be about the same subject.
-NB in case of IOTA the pkey is the seed used by the subject. returns a reference to the claim (an universlly unique id)
+NB in case of IOTA the pkey is the seed used by the subject. returns a reference to the claim (an universlly unique id).
+Note the method attaches the claim to the tangle causing PoW to be done.
 ```
 function claim(conn, obj, pkey)
 ```